I’m an electrical engineer, software developer, tinkerer.

 - I write a lot of C/C++ because it’s the goto for embedded systems, when you need performance, or if you need a linux kernel driver for your custom FPGA peripheral.

-- I love Ruby, but I write a lot more Python because for number crunching and data analysis it’s hard to beat the language with Jupyter, numpy, pandas, scipy, scikit, matplotlib…the list goes on.
+- Python is my goto for quick prototyping, image processnig, or number crunching and data analysis: it’s hard to beat the language with Jupyter, numpy, pandas, scipy, scikit, matplotlib…the list goes on.

 - I love building digital logic in an FPGA.

-The combination of a processor and configurable logic is just so powerful and flexible that it has shown up again and again.
-Whether a Cyclone, Zynq, or a tiny Igloo, FPGAs have been at the core of many of my designs.
+The combination of a processor and configurable logic is just so powerful and flexible that it has shown up again and again in my designs.
+I've built products with Cyclone IVs, Zynqs, and the tiny Igloo.

 - I’ve built several cameras from the chips up.